frederikheld/treecam/src/camera/README.md

 ## Services

 The services can be configured via the common configuration file `config.json`.
 This repository comes with a `config.json_template`, which you can rename to `config.json`.
-It comes with a default configuration which you can adapt to your needs.
+It comes with a default configuration which you can adapt to your own needs.

+> Note: You'll find detailed documentation of the `config.json` further down this page!

 At the moment the following services are available: